 This proxy statement contains "forward-looking statements" within the Private Securities Litigation Reform Act of 1995.
-All statements other than statements of historical or current fact included in this proxy statement are forwardlooking statements, including but not limited to statements about our business plans, strategies and initiatives, including our ESG initiatives.
-These statements are neither promises nor guarantees, but involve known and unknown risks, uncertainties and other important factors that may cause Lulus' actual results, performance or achievements to be materially different from any future results, performance or achievements expressed or implied by the forward-looking statements, including but not limited to the following: risks related to the continued impact of the COVID-19 pandemic on our business, operations and financial results; our ability to successfully maintain our desired merchandise assortment or manage our inventory effectively; demand for our products, including our ability to anticipate, identify, measure, and respond quickly to fashion trends, customer preferences and demands; general economic conditions; our fluctuating operating results; seasonality in our business; our ability to acquire products on reasonable terms; our e-commerce business model; our ability to attract and retain customers in a cost effective manner; the strength of our brand; competition; fraud; system interruptions; system security risks including security breaches; and our ability to fulfill orders.
-These and other important factors discussed under the caption "Risk Factors" in Lulus' Annual Report on Form 10-K for the fiscal year ended January 2, 2022 and its other filings with the Securities and Exchange Commission could cause actual results to differ materially from those indicated by the forward-looking statements made in this proxy statement.
-Any such forward-looking statements represent management's estimates as of the date of this proxy statement.
-While Lulus may elect to update such forwardlooking statements at some point in the future, it disclaims any obligation to do so, even if subsequent events cause its views to change.
+All statements other than statements of historical or current fact included in this proxy statement are forward-looking statements, including but not limited to statements about our business plans, strategies and initiatives, including our environmental, social and governance ("ESG") initiatives.
+These statements are neither promises nor guarantees, but involve known and unknown risks, uncertainties and other important factors that may cause Lulus' actual results, performance or achievements to be materially different from any future results, performance or achievements expressed or implied by the forward-looking statements, including the factors discussed under the caption "Risk Factors" in Lulus' Annual Report on Form 10-K for the fiscal year ended December 31, 2023 and its other filings with the Securities and Exchange Commission that could cause actual results to differ materially from those indicated by the forward-looking statements made in this proxy statement.
+While Lulus may elect to update such forward-looking statements at some point in the future, it disclaims any obligation to do so, even if subsequent events cause its views to change, except as required by law.